Passion Pit: Manners: 2009–2011

-2011–13: Gossamer
+Gossamer: 2011–2013

 In an August 2010 interview with NME, Angelakos stated that work had already begun on the follow-up to Manners and that the band intended to release the album in the spring of 2011.
-He then said that it will be released early in 2012, and finally that the release date was July 24.
+The release date was later announced as July 23, 2012.

 Days after they have been presented in the Lollapalooza festival in Brazil in March 2012, they announced the title of the album, Gossamer, and that it would be released on July 24, 2012.
 Following its release, Gossamer debuted at No. 4 on the Billboard 200 with first-week sales of 37,000 copies, a career best.

 On May 7, 2012, the first track from Gossamer was released, called "Take a Walk".

-On June 12, 2012, the second track from Gossamer was released, called "I'll Be Alright".
+On June 12, the second track from Gossamer was released, called "I'll Be Alright".
 The track leaked early on June 11 and was released as an NME premiere on June 8.

-On July 9, 2012, a third track from Gossamer, called "Constant Conversations", was reviewed and featured as "best new track" by Pitchfork.
+On July 9, a third track from Gossamer, called "Constant Conversations", was reviewed and featured as "best new track" by Pitchfork.
 It was released with the review as streamed content.
 Gossamer was officially released on July 20, 2012.

-On July 16, 2012, Angelakos posted on the Passion Pit website that the band has cancelled the remaining July tour dates and suspended the tour in order for Angelakos to seek ongoing treatment for bipolar disorder.
+On July 16, Angelakos posted on the Passion Pit website, announcing the band cancelled the remaining July tour dates and suspended the tour in order for Angelakos to seek ongoing treatment for bipolar disorder.
 A Rolling Stone interview stated that Angelakos was diagnosed at 17, undergoing therapy, hospital care, and taking medication ever since.

-On October 13, 2012, they performed on Saturday Night Live.
-They played "Take a Walk" and "Carried Away."

-In 2012, Passion Pit's song "Where I Come From" appeared on the soundtrack for the film "The Twilight Saga: Breaking Dawn Part 2".
+On October 13, the band performed on Saturday Night Live, playing "Take a Walk" and "Carried Away."
+Passion Pit's song "Where I Come From" appeared on the soundtrack for the film The Twilight Saga: Breaking Dawn Part 2, which released in November.

 On July 15, 2013, it was announced publicly that the band would be headlining the first ever "Coastline Festival" in Tampa, Florida and West Palm Beach, Florida with Two Door Cinema Club and Matt & Kim.
 Also included in the lineup are groups such as Fitz and the Tantrums, The Joy Formidable, The Neighbourhood, Capital Cities, The Mowgli's, Blondfire, Surfer Blood, The Royal Concept and St. Lucia.

-On September 24, 2013, Passion Pit released the Constant Conversations EP, originally released through Spotify, but was then made available on iTunes.
-The EP featured an alternative version of Constant Conversations from their 2012 album Gossamer, in addition to a formerly unreleased B-side called "Ruin Your Day".
+On September 24, Passion Pit released the Constant Conversations EP, originally released through Spotify, but was then made available on iTunes.
+The EP featured an alternative version of "Constant Conversations" from their 2012 album Gossamer, in addition to a formerly unreleased B-side called "Ruin Your Day".
 The final track on the EP was a remix of "Carried Away" by Dillon Francis.